mohsin-ejaz22/Office-management-system/README.md

 # Office-management-system
-# makin frontend and backend folder .
+-make a frontend and backend folder .